Maryland Senate: Current makeup

-As of January 2019, a majority of seats in the Maryland Senate are held by members of the Democratic Party, with 32 Democrats and 15 Republicans, greater than a two-thirds majority.
+As of January 2023, a majority of seats in the Maryland Senate are held by members of the Democratic Party, with 34 Democrats and 13 Republicans, greater than a two-thirds majority.
 This dominance is nothing new, as Democrats have had strong majorities in the chamber for decades.
 Democrats tend to control seats in the large population centers such as Baltimore City, Montgomery County, and Prince George's County, while Republicans control most seats on the Eastern Shore and in western Maryland.
-The chamber has also had significant numbers of women and African-Americans serve, with women averaging around 30% of the seats and African-Americans around 25%.
+The chamber has also had significant numbers of women and African-Americans serve, with women averaging around 36% of the seats and African-Americans around 31%.

 Leadership

 On January 8, 2020, Democratic senator Bill Ferguson, from the 46th district, was elected to the position of Senate president following the retirement of the longest-serving Senate president in both Maryland and American history, Thomas V. Mike Miller.
 Melony G. Griffith, from the 25th District in Prince George's County, is the President Pro Tempore.
 The Democratic caucus is led by Majority Leader Nancy J. King of the 39th District in Montgomery County.
-Stephen S. Hershey Jr. of the 36th District, which covers Caroline, Cecil, Kent, and Queen Anne's counties, was elected as the minority leader by the Senate's Republican Caucus in 2022.
+Steve Hershey of the 36th District, which covers Caroline, Cecil, Kent, and Queen Anne's counties, was elected as the minority leader by the Senate's Republican Caucus in 2022.